-The minimum wage in the Czech Republic will be slightly above the average of Central and Eastern Europe when it increases from 11,000 to 12,200 CZK in 2018.
+The minimum wage in the Czech Republic will be slightly above the average of Central and Eastern Europe when it increased from 11,000 to 12,200 CZK in 2018.
 The region average is about 12,038 CZK (461 EUR).
-In the Ukraine, the minimum wage is less than 3000 CZK, while in Austria, it is almost 44,000 CZK, data from a study carried out by the Mazars advisory firm showed.
+In Ukraine, the minimum wage is less than 3000 CZK, while in Austria, it is almost 44,000 CZK, data from a study carried out by the Mazars advisory firm showed.

-Minimum wage in the Central and Eastern Europe regions
+Minimum Wage in the Central and Eastern Europe Regions

 Country minimum wage (in euros)